lljb3/Corp-Full-Theme/README.md

 2. Switch from RequireJS to Webpack!

 3. Streamline the way to include a custom post type in your child theme!

+# What's new in 3.9?

+1. Updated the templates to new naming conventions.

 ## What's new in 3.8?